 To review the presentation on the rate study given at the April 11, 2018 Special Board Meeting, click the link below:

-The Agency is seeking landowner approval to adopt a fee up to the maximum amount shown in the table below, specifically $19/acre per year for parcels greater than 2 acres in size.
+The Agency has landowner approval via Proposition 218 Election to adopt a fee up to the maximum amount shown in the table below, specifically $19/acre per year for parcels greater than 2 acres in size.
 The 5-year budget totals are shown in the graphic below (click to enlarge).
 Note that the fee amount levied by the Agency will not exceed the maximum amount unless an increase is approved through a subsequent Proposition 218 proceeding.
 The necessary funding for the Agency will be reviewed annually by the Board and, depending on the funds projected to be needed for the year, may be approved up to the maximum $19/acre.

 For a detailed overview of budget components, click the link below: